Tongariro Crossing (21-26 min. reading) Hands up if you've ever stood at the foot of a mountain, lifted your eyes and swallowed - hard?

 the side.
 This is where the Blue and Emerald Lakes make their grand appearance.

-The lakes really are jewels.
-Nestled in a brimstone hell-pit of desolation, all that's missing is a fiendish red devil with an evil laugh and a three-pronged fork beckoning you down, down, down.
+The Emerald Lakes are vivid pops of colour totally at odds with being nestled in such a brimstone hell-pit of desolation.
+All that's missing is a fiendish red devil with an evil laugh and a three-pronged fork beckoning you down, down, down.

 backdrop of hazy mountain ranges in the distance, the Blue Lake is situated in a crater quite a bit higher than the Emerald Lakes.
 To complete this surreal picture?
 Fluffy clouds floating by below eye level.
 Unbelievable!